-There’s no question that the internet has leveled the playing field for businesses of all sizes and industries.
-But for minority-owned startups, online platforms are proving to be incredibly successful in gaining exposure, growing their customer base, and raising capital.
-In 2021, funding from crowd raising grew 33.7%, showcasing the increasing use of online fund raising.
+Minority-owned startups are proving to be incredibly successful in gaining exposure on online platforms, growing their customer base and raising capital.
+In 2021, funding from crowd raising grew 33.7%, showing the increasing use of online fundraising.

 A Lack of Diversity in Traditional Capital

-When it comes to startups, online platforms for startup investing are more inclusive than traditional venture capitalists (VCs).
-This is demonstrated by the fact that a wider variety of founders can get their businesses off the ground with the help of online platforms.
-These platforms don’t rely on personal relationships and networks between founders and investors, which can often be exclusive in the VC world.
+Online platforms for startup investing are more inclusive than traditional options.
+They don’t rely as heavily on already established personal relationships and networks between founders and investors.
 Instead, they provide a level playing field for all types of founders online.

-Online startup investing is changing the VC landscape, making it more inclusive for minority founders.
-In 2020, only 2.6% of VC dollars were invested in minority founders.
-However, over $486 million was invested through online startup investing in startups in 2021 – a significantly higher percentage than traditional VC investment.
-Through methods like Regulation Crowdfunding, everyday investors have the opportunity to invest in promising startups led by underrepresented founders.
-These online platforms level the playing field, allowing minority founders to receive the support and funding they need to succeed.
+In 2020, only 2.6% of VC dollars were invested in minority-founded businesses.
+However, over $486 million were invested through online startups in 2021 – a significantly higher sum than traditional VC investment.
+Through regulations like RegA+ and RegCF, investors have the opportunity to invest in promising startups led by underrepresented founders.
+These online platforms level the playing field, allowing minority founders to receive the support and capital funding they need to succeed.

-While there is still a long way to go, online startup investing is proving that it can be an inclusive and effective investment opportunity for minority founders.
-As more investors engage with these platforms and more promising startups seek funding through Regulation Crowdfunding, we will see continued growth in minority-founded companies receiving the support they deserve.
-Overall, online startup investing has the potential to create a more diverse and dynamic VC landscape – one that better reflects the diversity of our nation.
+As more investors engage with these platforms and more promising startups seek funding through regulations, we will see continued growth in minority-founded companies receiving the support they deserve.
+Overall, online startup investing has the potential to create a more diverse and dynamic VC landscape – one that better reflects the diversity of several markets.

 The Future of Online Funding

-As the world becomes more and more digitized, so too does entrepreneurship.
-This is especially apparent in how online fundraising is becoming an increasingly popular way to raise money for businesses of all sizes.
-And as online fundraising grows in popularity, it’s also becoming an increasingly important tool for minority entrepreneurs.
+As the world becomes more digital, so too does entrepreneurship.
+This is especially apparent in how online fundraising is helping businesses of all sizes to raise money.
+It’s also becoming an increasingly important tool for these minority entrepreneurs.